-Meanwhile, despite the fact that we’re dealing with serious issues, not only is running to the authorities always the last resort (if it even crosses their minds at all), but also there is such minimal presence of authority figures – and when they do appear, it’s only as plot devices – that it’s obvious that the Liars’ school and homes only serve as set pieces, where no one does any real parenting and/or teaching unless it’s somehow useful to advance the plot.
-Nor is attendance apparently a requirement at Rosewood Highschool.
+Meanwhile, despite the fact that we’re dealing with serious issues, not only is running to the authorities always the last resort (if it even crosses the Liars’ minds at all), but also there is such a minimal presence of authority figures – and when they do appear, it’s only as plot devices – that it’s obvious that the Liars’ school and homes only serve as set pieces, where no one does any real parenting and/or teaching unless it’s somehow useful to advance the plot.
+Nor is attendance apparently a requirement at Rosewood High.
 Chief among the useless adults, aside from most of the parents (with the possible exception of Emily’s, but they only appear in a handful of episodes to begin with), is Ezra Fitz, their english teacher-slash-Aria’s-on-and-off-boyfriend, who may or may not be a sociopath, but is definitely a pervy pedophile.

 Normally everything I just mentioned would make me write this show off as utterly idiotic, but I can’t help but feel like it’s the most ridiculous and the most awesome teen show on television.